-This Christian Brother spent his Missionary vocation in France, Zanzibar also Haiti.
+This Christian Brother spent his missionary vocation in France, Zanzibar also Haiti.

 Owen Mc Sweeney was born during 1845 near Castlebar in Co.
 Mayo.

 During March 1863 Owen entered Blackrock College (perhaps as a result of an advertisement for Christian Brothers in the local paper by Père Leman).

 For ten years Bro.
-Edmond was posted to St Mary’s, Trinidad.
+Edmond was posted to St. Mary’s, Trinidad.
 His next appointment was to the Spiritan College in Reunion.

 As a teacher of English during 1893 Bro.
-Edmond was assigned to St Martial’s, Haiti for several years.
+Edmond was assigned to St. Martial’s, Haiti for several years.

-He returned to France at Mesnières College: later with the closure of the College (as a result of Combe’s persecution.
+Bro.
+Edmond returned to teach in France at Mesnières College until the closure of the college as a result of Combe’s persecution.

 A comment was made of Bro.
-Edmond with his lifestyle that ‘Whether his problem was wanderlust, like the Irish monks of old criticised by the Venerable Bede, or something else, the General Archives may reveal, but he paid his way as teacher, prefect and ‘portier.’
+Edmond Mc Sweeney with his lifestyle that ‘Whether his problem was wanderlust, like the Irish monks of old criticised by the Venerable Bede, or something else, the General Archives may reveal, but he paid his way as teacher, prefect and ‘portier.’

 Add a comment about this page